uiceds/syllabus/manuscript.md

   * In class dicussion:
     * Applicability of spatial statistics to student projects

-* Week 9: Mid-term project presentations
+* Week 9: Mid-way project presentations
   * Students should be able to access, characterize, and visualize the data for their projects.

 * Week 10: Supervised learning